 Once you have your plants and planter picked out you can decide on placement.
 First, place your planter where you want it to live.
 Then, fill your planter ¾ full with potting soil.
 Without taking the plants out of their containers, place them in the dirt and arrange them until you find their happy place.

 You want the soil flush with the plant or just a little bit over.
-The plants should also be about 1-2 inches below the lip of the planter, so that when you water it doesn’t all spill out.
-Finish up by adding dirt in around the plants.
-Take one plant out at a time, and remove it from it’s packaging and place the plant back in the hole.
+The plants should also be about 1-2 inches below the lip of the planter so that when you water it doesn’t all spill out.
+Finish up by adding dirt around the plants.
+Take one plant out at a time, and remove it from its packaging and place the plant back in the hole.
 Then, do all the others.
 Some plants come in a cardboard planter that can be placed right into the dirt.
-Just remove the plastic and place in the dirt.
+Just remove the plastic and place it in the dirt.

 While I didn’t put oregano in any of these herb planters (this time), it’s a great herb for a planter.
 It’s super easy to grow, and one of my top favorites.
-It’s asks for very little, and gives so much in return.
+It asks for very little and gives so much in return.
 I am growing some oregano, in the front yard.
 It is gorgeous, and I love using it in my cooking.